yguitton/training-material/topics/proteomics/tutorials/bioconductor-scp/tutorial.md

 > computed in a way that intensities in the single cell channels are divided by the reference channel.
 {: .comment}

-> <warning-title>Warning: Do not run the bioconductor-scp tool yet!</warning-title>
-> We will learn and set the remaining tool parameters in the next steps of the tutorial.
-Once we set all the parameters, we will run the tool.
-{: .warning}

 Having the data cleaned, we can now follow with the aggregation of PSMs to the peptide level and peptide-level data processing.

 # Peptide-level operations